Genki (company): Kengo

-Genki released four games in the series, between 2000 and 2006, for the Playstation 2 and Xbox 360: Kengo: Master of Bushido, Kengo 2, Kengo 3 and Kengo Zero (Kengo: Legend of 9 in North America).
+Genki released four games in the series, between 2000 and 2006, for the PlayStation 2 and Xbox 360: Kengo: Master of Bushido, Kengo 2, Kengo 3 and Kengo Zero (Kengo: Legend of 9 in North America).

-Spectrobes

-In 2009 Genki finished developing Spectrobes: Origins.
-This game was the last in a trilogy started by Jupiter and published by Disney Interactive Studios, the game had potential and many people who played it agreed, but people who had played the first 2 games had no hope left for it, even though it was the last one, it kinda feels like a fitting ending sort of, leaving few questions to the player (questions you'd have if you've ve played the first 2 games) but it was also the last because it didn't do too good due to the first ones.
+In April 1999, Genki acquired a 40% stake in the developer of the series, Lightweight.
+In March 2001 Lightweight became a wholly owned subsidiary of Genki, but dissolved this connection on March 31, 2006 when Lightweight was bought by Index Visual & Games, Ltd.

+Spectrobes: Origins

+In 2009, Genki developed Spectrobes: Origins.
+The game was the last in the Spectrobes trilogy of games published by Disney Interactive Studios, with the first two games being developed by Jupiter.

 Recent works

-In 2010, Genki created an alternate reality game division called Genki ARG, to replace the discontinued Genki Racing Project.
-This division was closed in late of March 2012.
+In 2010, Genki created an alternate reality game division called Genki ARG to replace the discontinued Genki Racing Project.
+This division was closed in late March 2012.

+Around the same time, Genki assisted UTV Ignition Games in the development of their 2011 action game release El Shaddai: Ascension of the Metatron according to the game's director, helping them with the creation of the acclaimed one-off motorcycle action sequence taking place in Chapter 6: Azazel's Zeal, for which they were left uncredited.

 The Shutokou Battle series was revived with a Mobage version for mobile phones released on January 27, 2017.
-This is the first Shutokou Battle game after GRP was discontinued.
-On September 28 of the same year, however, Genki announced that they were discontinuing the service, to be shut down in end-November.
+This was the first Shutokou Battle game after GRP was discontinued.
+On September 28 of the same year, however, Genki announced that they were discontinuing the service, which was shut down by the end of November.

+On August 22, 2024, Genki announced a new entry in the Tokyo Xtreme Racer series, simply titled Tokyo Xtreme Racer, released on January 23, 2025 under Early Access.